 Social Worker Career Outlook In Missouri

-The Bureau of Labor Statistics gathered data regarding employment and wages in Missouri for all industries, including social work, in May of 2011.
-According to the data collected, the BLS reports that there were 7,140 child, family and school social workers and 4,580 social workers in a clinical setting.
-Child, family and school social workers earned a median annual salary of $34,470 and those in healthcare earned a median annual salary of $41,770.
+The United States Bureau of Labor Statistics is responsible for collecting data regarding employment and wages in every state.
+As of May of 2022, according to the data collected, Missouri was home to more than 15,000 professional social workers.
+The vast majority of those social workers are the 7,630 child, family and school social workers while there are also 5,220 social workers employed in a healthcare setting.
+In addition there are more than 1,400 substance abuse social workers and another 1,180 specialty social workers.
+Child, family and school social workers earned an average annual salary of $41,240 and those in healthcare earned an average annual salary of $51,580 and substance abuse social workers earned an annual average salary of $43,980.
 For more information on the state occupational employment data and wage estimates, please visit the Missouri Occupational Employment Statistics page with the Bureau of Labor Statistics.

 The Importance of Accreditation by the CSWE